AmasaDelano/dw-srd-offline/src/markdown/06_08_Wizard.md

 Choose a spell or magic effect in your presence: this spell rips it apart.
 Lesser spells are ended, powerful magic is just reduced or dampened so long as you are nearby.

+---

+The exact effects depend on the circumstances.
+A goblin orkaster’s spell might just be ended, while a deity’s consecration is probably just dimmed.
+The GM will tell you the likely effects of Dispelling a given effect before you cast.

 #### Visions Through Time

 *Level 3, Divination*